househippo/ez-ecl-schema/README.md

 EZ-ECL-Schema
 =============

-Sometime making an ECL schema can me a very tedious process.
+Sometime making an ECL schema can be a very tedious process.
 I made this quick tool to do 90 - 95% of the work of making a schema.

 1. Just paste in a small sample of your CSV file.